Home Compare MS vs SOFI

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

 The lead is spread across stability and profitability, rather than sitting in one isolated gap.
-Morgan Stanley leads by 28 points on the overall comparison score.
+The overall score gap is 25 points in favour of Morgan Stanley.

 Trajectory Similarity